LBJ-Wade/OCoCNANS/README.md

 ```

 `ococnans.outer_crust` returns a NumPy array for the ground state of matter in
 the outer crust.
-Columns are baryon number density in fm$^{-3}$, pressure in
+Columns are baryon number density in inverse cubic femtometer,
-MeV, neutron chemical potential in MeV, proton chemical potential in MeV, mass
+pressure in MeV per cubic femtometer, neutron chemical potential in MeV, proton
-number of equilibrium nucleus, and charge number number of equilibrium nucleus.
+chemical potential in MeV, mass number of equilibrium nucleus, and charge
+number number of equilibrium nucleus.

 The NumPy array can eventually be converted to a pandas DataFrame and
 Matplotlib can be used for visualization.